 Consumers may become even more comfortable spending with cards as job and wage growth continues, according to the latest monthly employment report.

-According to the Labor Department, 215,000 jobs were created in March, above the 205,000 job gains analysts predicted, according to TD Economics.
+According to the Labor Department, 215,000 jobs were created in March, above the 205,000 job gains analysts predicted.
 Employment gains have averaged 209,000 per month over the past three months.

 Another positive bit of news is the slight increase of the labor force participation rate, which represents the portion of consumers who are working or actively looking for work.
 The labor force participation rate is now 63 percent, the highest it’s been since September 2015, when the rate dipped to 62.4 percent, a 38-year low, according to historical data.